rmarinov045/blog-microservices/README.md

 ## How to run:

-1. Make sure you have scaffold, docker and kubernetes installed
+1. Make sure you have scaffold, docker and kubernetes installed and running
+2. The app is deployed at 'posts.com' instead of localhost.
+To be able to run it, you have to edit the `hosts` file of your OS and add the following line (reroute requests to localhost):
+--> `posts.com 127.0.0.1`
-2. Run `scaffold dev`
+4. Run `skaffold dev`
+   ** `NOTE:` Some errors may appear and the process may exit after running the command.
+If encountered, run the command again
+6. Open a web browser and go to 'posts.com'

 ## Services: